It’s official. The plane tickets have been bought. We’re getting ready to leave.

-I’ve moved a dozen times in my life—across cities, countries, and continents.
+I’ve moved dozens of times in my life—across cities, countries, and continents.
 I’ve packed duffel bags for Brazil and carried my whole world in a suitcase back to the US.
-You would think it would get easier.
-But it doesn’t.
+You would think the more you do it, the easier it would get.

 When I graduated from high school, my parents thought it would be “fun” to count how many times I had moved since birth.
 The final tally between 1974 and 1993: twelve different houses, nine of them in different cities.
-Six were international moves, either to Brazil from the US or back again.
+Six were international moves, either to Brazil or to the US.

-What I recognize, now, as an adult, is that it went beyond missing the materialistic things, but missing the feeling of belonging—to a place, a culture, a life that didn’t evaporate every time we crossed a border.
+What I recognize, now, as an adult, is that it went beyond missing the materialistic things, but missing the feeling of belonging to a place, a culture, a life that didn’t evaporate every time we crossed a border.
 There’s a term for this: Third Culture Kid.
 We’re raised in a “neither/nor” world.
-Neither fully the culture of our parents, nor the culture of the places we live.
+Neither fully the culture of our parents nor fully the culture of the places we live.
 That in-between-ness shaped me, for better or worse.
 It still does.

 I’ve often wondered how different my life—and I—might have been if my family had stayed in one place during my formative years.
 Would we have settled down in Indiana?
 Would I have gone to Olivet Nazarene College?
 Would I have kept the same friends all the way through graduation?
 Would I have felt more rooted, more certain of who I was?